Content

 Abstract:

 Cerebellar ataxias are a heterogeneous group of neurological disorders characterized by impaired coordination and balance due to dysfunction of the cerebellum and its associated pathways.
 As most ataxias are progressive, frequent and objective assessment of motor severity is essential for monitoring disease progression and evaluating therapeutic interventions.
-The lack of disease-modifying treatments further underscores the need for sensitive and frequent assessment to support ongoing clinical trials.
-However, current assessments rely on clinician observation-based clinical rating scales, which limit the frequency, sensitivity, and objectivity of disease severity evaluation.
+The lack of disease-modifying treatments further underscores the need for sensitive and frequent assessment to support clinical trials.
+However, current assessments rely on clinician observation–based rating scales, which limit the frequency, sensitivity, and objectivity of disease severity evaluation.

 The first part presents an analytic pipeline to estimate motor severity using ankle-worn inertial sensors during a gait task.
 By analyzing sub-second movement profiles and extracting submovement features, supervised learning models are trained to estimate clinician-rated severity.
 The pipeline is further extended to estimate ataxia severity in children with Ataxia-Telangiectasia while minimizing the effects of age-dependent immature motor characteristics.

 The second part introduces a supervised contrastive learning framework for estimating ataxia severity using wrist-worn inertial sensors during upper-limb tasks.
-By leveraging pairwise relationships between samples, this approach captures relative differences in motor impairment and reduces reliance on absolute clinical scores, improving robustness to label noise.
+By leveraging pairwise relationships between samples, this approach captures relative differences in motor impairment and reduces reliance on subjective clinical scores, improving robustness to label noise.

 Advisor: